 Design Guidelines and Patterns for Microservices

 In modern service-based solutions, services are developed and deployed as microservices.
-It is not an easy job to create a sound design for systems in this space, which often need to be elastic to thousands of machines, automatically deployable, resilient to simian armies, and accessible via a comprehensive API.
-There are countless technology and design choices to consider, including industry standards, frameworks, design patterns, integration approaches, middleware products, and tools.
-And it is a moving landscape-new ideas and products for services and microservices show up every week in your favorite newsletter or blog digest email.
-Given all this, how can you make informed design decisions?
+Microservice development involves countless technology and design choices, including industry standards, frameworks, design patterns, integration approaches, middleware products, and tools.
+And it is a moving landscape-new ideas and products for services and microservices show up every week.

 This two-day course will give you the essential knowledge to see the microservices landscape with clarity.
-We will cover seven guidelines for service-oriented designs.
+We will cover six guidelines for microservice designs.
 More important, we'll look at the strategies available today to realize each design guideline.
-These strategies include design patterns, architecture tactics, and middleware elements and are complemented by good practices and governance precepts.
-As an example, the module covering the service autonomy design guideline includes event-driven architecture, use of Domain-Driven Design to remodel services to avoid distributed transactions, the Database per Microservice pattern, the Service Data Replication pattern, Command Query Responsibility Segregation, and Event Sourcing.
+These strategies include design patterns, architecture tactics, and infrastructure elements and are complemented by good practices and governance precepts.
+See the Topics section for the list of design guidelines and strategies.

 This course is valuable for